mechmotum/mechmotum.github.io/content/setup-development-environment.rst

-today!) and if I needed the latest package version or was contributing to the packages I used, I would compile NumPy & SciPy from source in a Python virtual environment and then install mostly pure Python packages with ``easy_install`` from PyPi_ (we called it "The Cheeseshop" back then).
+today!) and if I needed the latest package version or was contributing to the packages I used, I would compile NumPy & SciPy from source in a Python virtual environment and then install mostly pure Python packages with ``easy_install`` from PyPI_ (we called it "The Cheeseshop" back then).
 The first release of pip_ was in 2008 and gained quick adoption over ``easy_install``, but it did not (and still doesn't fully) solve the scientific python installation needs.
 But in 2012, Continuum Analytics Inc.  (now Anaconda Inc.) released the open source